 As the Lecturer [...] put it: `He [the Archchancellor] called me in and asked me what I did, exactly.
 Have you ever heard of such a thing?
 What sort of question is that?
 This is a university!'

 Besides computer science I enjoy walking, reading, gardening, visiting historical sites and travelling in general.

 All my research interests are connected to programming and programming languages.
 I am interested in semantics and theoretical foundations of programming languages, type theory, program transformation, compiler construction, message-passing-based concurrency, programming tools, and how to write programs.
 I aim to support programmers in developing software more effectively.
 My favourite programming languages are functional languages, especially Haskell.

 Do you want to do a PhD?
 Are you interested in functional programming languages or related topics?
 Then I would be pleased to hear from you.
-I have a list of some research topic suggestions.

 General chair and local organiser together with Andy King of PPDP 2014 and LOPSTR 2014.